How Low Emission Zones work

 You can use our Vehicle Checker to check to see if your vehicle can drive within a LEZ.

-If a vehicle does not meet the specified emission standards, then the owner of that vehicle would be subject to a Penalty Charge Notice (PCN) should they drive it within a LEZ.
+If a vehicle does not meet the specified emission standards, then the owner of that vehicle would be subject to a PCN should they drive it within a LEZ.

 The initial penalty charge for all non-compliant vehicles is set at £60, reduced by 50% if it is paid within 14 days.